Effects of noise on performance of Bernstein-Vazirani algorithm: Impact of disorder on the success probability

 Since, $p\in[0,1]$, instead of considering the usual Cauchy-Lorentz distribution, for the classical algorithm, we take half Cauchy distribution within the desired range, i.e., [0,1].
 The corresponding distribution function is given by

-where $N_{CC}$ is the normalization constant given by $N_{CC}=1/(v_C \tan^{-1}(1/v_C))$ and $v_C$ is a parameter which describes the spread of the distribution and can take any value within the range $0$ to $1$.
+where $N_{CC}$ is the normalization constant, found by considering the allowed range of $p$ as [0,1], given by $N_{CC}=1/(v_C \tan^{-1}(1/v_C))$. $v_C$ is a parameter which describes the spread of the distribution and can take any value within the range $0$ to $1$.
 The mean and the strength of the disorder distribution are given by

-The highest strength attainable by this disorder is $\sigma_{CC}^{max}=1/\sqrt{3}$, i.e., when it becomes almost equivalent to the uniform distribution of $p$ over the full range [0,1].

-disorder averaged probability of success of the classical algorithms, $C_C=(1-m_C)/2^{n-1}$, is plotted against the scaled disorder strengths, $\Bar{\sigma}_C=\sigma_{QC}/\sigma^{\max}_{QC}$, in the same figure, i.e., Fig. \ref{fig:cauchy-fit}.
-From the plots, it is clear that even when $n=1$ the classical algorithm could not defeat its quantum variation.
-The hierarchy of the quantum algorithm increases with $n$.
+The highest strength attainable by this disorder is $\sigma_{CC}^{max}=1/\sqrt{3}$, i.e., when it becomes equivalent to the uniform distribution of $p$ over the full range [0,1].
+The disorder-averaged probability of success, $C_C=(1-m_C)/2^{n-1}$, of the classical algorithms in a single query in the presence of Cauchy-Lorentz disorder is plotted against the scaled disorder strengths, $\Bar{\sigma}_C=\sigma_{QC}/\sigma^{\max}_{QC}$, in the same figure, i.e., Fig. \ref{fig:cauchy-fit}.
+From the plots, it is clear that whatever be the disorder strength even when $n=1$ the classical algorithm could not defeat its quantum variation.
+We also observed that the hierarchy of the quantum algorithm increases with $n$ at least up to $n=10$.
 For $n=10$, $C_C$ reduces to the order of $10^{-3}$ whereas the quantum algorithm still provides a significant probability of success, for weak disorder.
 If the strength of the disorder is increased above a moderate amount, $Q_C$ starts to decrease rapidly, finally becoming almost zero.
-It can be noticed from the figure that $Q_C$ exhibits a concave trend for weak disorder, but switches to a convex behavior at higher values of disorder strength, $\Bar{\sigma}_C$.
-The profile of the curve, $Q_{C},$ can be fitted using the function
+It can be noticed from the figure that $Q_C$ exhibits a concave trend for the weak disorder but switches to a convex behavior at higher values of disorder strength, $\Bar{\sigma}_C$.
+This feature is more significant for $n=10$. in The profile of the curve, $Q_{C},$ can be fitted using the function

-where $a_C$, $b_C$, $c_C$, and $d_C$ are the fitting parameters.
-Values of all of these fitting parameters, $a_C$, $b_C$, $c_C$, and $d_C$, have been provided in Appendix B.
+where $a_C$, $b_C$, $c_C$, and $e_C$ are the fitting parameters.
+Values of all of these fitting parameters, $a_C$, $b_C$, $c_C$, and $e_C$, have been provided in Appendix B.